sinodal/Jxea/README.md

 ## LICENSE
-JXEA is released under the terms of the MIT license.
+JXEA is released under the terms of the GNU license.
 Please see [LICENSE](LICENSE) for more information.

 ## Development and Donations log!
 Development on JXEA began on April 9, 2019 on a simple Blender render for a character animation.
 From there,